 - organic horticulture – using natural methods to control garden pests without using chemical pesticides or chemical fertilizers to grow.

-- hydroponic gardening – growing fruits, veggies, & herbs without soil
+- hydroponic and aeroponic gardening – growing fruits, veggies, & herbs without soil

 - aquaponics – the symbiotic cultivation of produce and fish in a recirculating hydroponic environment, the Garden Pool way.